2E0PGS/blog/_drafts/a-state-of-tuners.md

 Tests are carried out using the following two "Pre-defined muxes":

-"--Generic--: auto-With167kHzOffsets" adds 155 muxes
+`--Generic--: auto-With167kHzOffsets` adds 155 muxes

-"United Kingdom: uk-Mendip" brings us up to 157 muxes total to scan
+`United Kingdom: uk-Mendip` brings us up to 157 muxes total to scan

 ~~Make sure you check and un-check enabled against each `Autorecs` item after changes to channel mappings for the auto recordings to work properly.
-Otherwise it seems to miss some with `Status:Invalid`.~~
+Otherwise it seems to miss some with `Status:Invalid`.~~ Seems you just need to wait for the EPG to update itself and recordings match up again.

-~~Make sure you don't have any `Autorecs` with channel specific filters.
-They will be lost when removing channels for remapping.~~
+Make sure you don't have any `Autorecs` with channel specific filters.
+They will be lost when removing channels for remapping.

 "Recording"/"Digital Video Recorder Profiles" sensible format string: `$t/%F-%R-$t$-e$n.$x`